Design Montreal RCA:

-In the 1960s, Modernism was heavily influenced by space-technology.
-The launch of Canada’s first satellite, the Alouette 1, on September 29, 1962, had won Canada global recognition in this sphere and became an inspiration to creative minds worldwide.
+In the 1960s, Modernism was heavily influenced by space technology.
+The launch of Canada’s first satellite, the Alouette 1, on September 29, 1962, won Canada global recognition in this sphere and became an inspiration to creative minds worldwide.

 The big stereo-systems by Clairtone and Electrohome were targeted mostly at the rich and famous, whereas the world’s largest consumer-electronics producer of that time, RCA Victor, created an affordable modernist line, Forma, designed by Montreal born André Morin.
 His colourful and playful creations appealed to the growing, young hippie generation.

 The museum started collecting pieces by local designers from the modern period over the last two decades.
 Most of the exhibited pieces are in working condition and selected stereos will be played to visitors during opening hours.
 The Musée des ondes has one of the most complete collections of André Morin’s stereo designs worldwide, including unique prototypes, which were donated to the museum by the designer himself.

 In the early 1960s, Canada observed another phenomenon: Montreal’s remarkable transformation to a city of the 21st century.

 André Morin spoke at length at the show opening about the struggles of a young designer working for RCA.
 He discussed how he managed to get a new product line into stores.
 When he joined the Design department of RCA he looked at the product line and saw that the audio units were all large, heavy, and styled in ‘classic’ designs – Colonial Spanish or Rococo decor.